flybywiresim/fbw-userguide/docs/aircraft/support/known-issues/known-issues-common.md

     still requiring some interaction with the flyPad EFB.
 This is explained in detail in our [GSX Integration Guide](https://docs.flybywiresim.com/fbw-a32nx/feature-guides/gsxintegration).

-??? warning "Ground Services on the flyPad Are Out of Sync"
+??? tip "Ground Services on the flyPad Are Out of Sync"
     ### Ground Services on the flyPad Are Out of Sync

     !!! tip ""